World traveler Clown Tom Bolton

 Hampi UNESCO heritage site

 Hampi was the capital of the greatest empire in southern India and is now a UNESCO heritage site.
-Intricate temples still exist but most of it has fallen into ruins, which are scattered throughout the area, and even some old temples have been squatted and used for homes, shops and restaurants.
+Intricate temples and whole temple complexes still exist but most of it has fallen into ruins, which are scattered throughout the area.
+Some old temples have been squatted and used for homes, shops and restaurants.
+There are some great viewpoints looking over the whole Hampi valley.
 One temple had a “holy” elephant chained up inside.
 I felt sorry for him and took him bananas but had to be careful of the monkeys who just waited nearby for such an opportunity to snatch a treat.
+One of the most unique sites is a stone carved chariot depicted being pulled by elephants at the Vittala Temple complex.
+At another site in the area I saw a chariot made of stone mounted on wheels so it could actually be moved.

-This is the Virupaksha Temple, which is designed in a vertical style.
-I first encountered this here but it would prove to be popular farther to the south of India.
+This is the Virupaksha Temple Complex, which has 2 temple buildings designed in a vertical pyramidal style.
+Many of the walls and ramparts are painted with red and white stripes.
+I first encountered this architectural style here but it would prove to be popular farther to the south of India.

 Hampi Lotus Mahal